QuMuLab/bauhaus/docs/_build/html/_sources/index.rst.txt

 License
 -------
-The project is licensed under the MIT license for the Queen's Mu Lab
+The project is licensed under the MIT license for the Queen's Mu Lab.